joshermar/django_blog/README.md

 # Django Blog

-A complete microblog web app that implements CRUD operations using Django with MySQL
+A complete microblog web app that implements CRUD operations using Django with MySQL.

 ## Instructions